peilinUWU/rasa/data/nlu.md

 - tu parles francais?
 - tudo bom

 ## intent:chit_chat
-- can we talk about sport?
-- can we talk about animal)?
 - let's talk about sport!
 - lets talk about animal
 - sure, i want to talk about sport